kzoldak/git_and_github_help/github_commands.md

-Making a New Repository
+#### Making a New Repository:
 To make a new repo, you first need to make it on your GitHub page by clicking the + sign and clicking on New Repository.
 Choose a name and write a description.
 Choose public.
 Check box that says initialize this repo with a README.
 This repo now exists on Github ONLY and not your local computer.
 To get it on your local computer, use the steps listed above, under Steps at the Terminal.
 These steps work for a repo you created yourself as well as one you forked from someone else.

-pull request – when a contributor makes changes to a package’s code and they are requesting the repository owner to pull those changes into the repository and make them permanent.
+__pull request__ – when a contributor makes changes to a package’s code and they are requesting the repository owner to pull those changes into the repository and make them permanent.

 The most commonly used git commands are: